NikUrs/Nikolay_Ursalov/INTERNSHIP - Prog Academy/Readme.md

 - “Certificate” page<br>
 - Сhatbot commands<br><br>

+<h4>User / Admin rights</h4><br><br>

+- “Invite” page<br>
+User can enter an invite code, which he got from a manager or another student.
+After that, he got access to the “Prog Academy” school website's feature functionality.<br>

+- “Registration” page<br>
+On this page user sends the registration form, which is filled with his personal information, to the server.
+After sending that form the user gets the email with the link to the chatbot “Prog Julia” in Telegram. <br>

+- “Success” page<br>
+User can go to the chatbot “Prog Julia” by clicking on the button. <br>
+Also, the link to the chatbot “Prog Julia” is sent to user's email address. <br>

+Chatbot commands<br>
+For managers, chatbot commands help to automate their work. <br>
+Students can get the necessary information without managers' help.<br><br>

+A set of chatbot commands: <br>
+/set_email: set email(s) to user<br>
+/certificate: Command to generate and send certificates to students.<br>
+/invite_group_new: create an invite code to join the group of users<br>
+/help: List all commands<br>
+/group_list: list all groups<br>
+/users_list: show a list of all users<br>
+/set_phone: set phone(s) to user<br>
+/user_find: find the user by phone or e-mail<br>
+/group_new: create a new group of users<br>
+/broadcast: broadcast message to users<br><br>

+Successfully message: "Command execution finished successfully!"<br><br>

+Admin (manager) rights<br>
+- “Certificate” page<br>
+Managers can generate a certificate of any course for one student or for one group.  <br>

 <a href="https://docs.google.com/spreadsheets/d/1RLyIneYOWRytbx3LyRzOx9SPPTmG_Q41-LPbeXGAhew/edit?usp=drive_link">Bug Report 001 [Back-end-01].
 The success page is shown after sending the registration form with the reused email address.</a>